huggingface/diffusers/docs/README.md

 Use the relative style to link to the new file so that the versioned docs continue to work.

-For an example of a rich moved section set please see the very end of [the Trainer doc](https://github.com/huggingface/transformers/blob/main/docs/source/en/main_classes/trainer.mdx).
+For an example of a rich moved section set please see the very end of [the transformers Trainer doc](https://github.com/huggingface/transformers/blob/main/docs/source/en/main_classes/trainer.mdx).

 ## Writing Documentation - Specification